-Antibody identification for assay development.
-A prerequisite for successful results is the identification a primary antibody or other suitable affinity reagent that selectively recognizes the native form of the protein in the presence of the aggregated and precipitated protein formed during the heat challenge in step 3.
-Figure 2 A, B shows representative immunofluorescence images for p38 stabilized by a known ligand (positive control) and vehicle (negative control).
+Antibody identification and assay development.
+A prerequisite for successful results is the identification of a primary antibody or other suitable affinity reagent that selectively recognizes the native form of the protein in the presence of the aggregated and precipitated protein formed during the heat challenge in step 3.
+To establish the CETSA imaging assay described here we screened a panel of 9 antibodies targeting p38 at 52°C for signal window between the positive and negative controls.
+We then titrated the best antibodies and settled on the conditions shown in Figure 2 A, B with representative immunofluorescence images for p38 stabilized by a known ligand (positive control) and DMSO (negative control).
 Antibody recognition should also not be disrupted by the conformational changes of the target protein that may be induced by ligand binding (Figure 2C).
-It is important to validate the performance of the primary antibody with known ligands covering different binding sites of the target protein.
 As an example BIRB796 has a long off rate and quantification of target engagement was only possible by applying an antigen retrieval step 5.2 (Figure 2D).
+It is important to validate the performance of the primary antibody with known ligands covering different binding sites of the target protein if available.
+The antibody validation is preferably done both with and without the antigen retrieval step 5.2.

 Tagg and ITDRF curves.
 As mentioned above CETSA experiments can be run in two different modes, Tagg curves and ITDRF experiments.
 Both variants utilize the same basic protocol outlined in Figure 1 and in the protocol section.
 In the first setup the purpose is to challenge the cells with a temperature gradient and compare the Tagg curves in the presence and absence of a single concentration of ligand.
-The second alternative is to run concentration response curves of a ligand at a fixed temperature and generate ITDRF curves.
-It is advised to first establish the Tagg curve in absence of a ligand and select the temperature for subsequent isothermal experiments around or above the Tagg.
+To perform a Tagg curve separate plates are heated for 3 minutesacross a range of temperatures.
+In performing this experiment it is important to time the compound treatment length for each plate with the time it takes for the water bath to stabilize to the new temperature.
+In this regard the peforming the heat challenge step in the water bath is more time consuming than heating tubes in a PCR machine.
+The experimental path is to next run concentration response curves of a ligand at a fixed temperature to generate ITDRF curves.
+In general when testing multiple compounds assay ready plates for the compound addition are prepared using automated liquid handling to achieve the most reproducible data.
+Compounds are serially diluted in DMSO and then dissolved in cell culture media to the desired concentrations.
+We have typically tested 11 point concentration series starting at 50 – 100 µM in 3 or 4 fold dilution, but this depends on the potency of the ligands used.
+It is advised to first establish the Tagg curve both in absence and presence of a ligand and select the temperature for subsequent isothermal experiments where a shift between the curves can be observed.
+The selected temperature should be around or just above the Tagg.
 Both formats allow for confirmation of target engagement but for ranking of compound affinities ITDRF experiments are often more suitable.
 Figure 3A shows an illustration of anticipated quantified results for a Tagg curve and Figure 3B quantified results of a typical ITDRF experiment.